flyisland/gitaly/README.md

 For documentation generated from the protobuf definitions (in `proto/` directory), see [Gitaly RPC documentation](https://gitlab-org.gitlab.io/gitaly/).

-To see where it fits in please look at [GitLab's architecture](https://docs.gitlab.com/development/architecture/#system-layout).
+To see where it fits in please look at [GitLab architecture](https://docs.gitlab.com/development/architecture/#system-layout).

 ## Project Goals